Fall Scholarships 2014

 Texas Star Scholarship

-Randy and Angela Collins fund this award to support the experience of a Concentration work-study student in clay, currently living in Texas.
-The award provides $2850 towards the work-study scholarship fee for a student with financial need who is ready to engage fully in concentrated creative exploration.
+Funded anonymously, this award supports the experience of a Concentration work-study student in clay, currently living in Texas.
+The award provides $2,850 toward the work-study scholarship fee for a student with financial need who is ready to engage fully in concentrated, creative exploration.

 Scholarship applications are accepted by mail only.